-- RVC Downtown (RVCD) Second Floor, Study Room 2114 For more information, call the RVCD at (815) 921-4290 - Stenstrom Center (SCCE) Room 161 For more information and hours, call the IT Help Desk at (815) 921-4800
+RVC Downtown (RVCD) - Second Floor, Study Room 2114 For more information, call the RVCD at (815) 921-4290

 Computer Use Policy

 All Rock Valley College computer hardware and software may be used only in accordance with established rules and procedures.
 It is the responsibility of all users of the Rock Valley College computer systems to adhere to the "Acceptable Use of RVC Information Technology Systems Procedure" for use of RVC Information Technology resources as outlined.
 See the complete policy posted at: RockValleyCollege.edu/About/Terms.cfm.